stytchauth/stytch-ios/README.md

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager for Cocoa.
-To integrate the Stytch Swift SDK into your Xcode project, add the following to your Cartfile.
+To integrate the Stytch iOS SDK into your Xcode project, add the following to your Cartfile.
 ```
 binary "https://public-assets-stytch-com.s3.amazonaws.com/sdks/swift/carthage/StytchCore.json"
 ```

 ### CocoaPods
 [CocoaPods](https://cocoapods.org) is a centralized dependency manager for Swift and Objective-C Cocoa projects.
-To integrate the Stytch Swift SDK into your Xcode project, add the following to your Podfile.
+To integrate the Stytch iOS SDK into your Xcode project, add the following to your Podfile.

 ```
 pod 'Stytch/StytchCore'